Rapport: Benefits

-Studying
+The study of rapport

 To better study how rapport can lead to the above benefits, researchers generally adopt one of three main approaches: self-report surveys given to the participants, third-party observations from a naive observer, and some form of automated computational detection, using computer vision and machine learning.

-Self-report surveys typically consist of a set of questions given at the end of the interaction, asking the participants to reflect on their relationship with another person and rate various aspects of that relationship, typically on a Likert scale.
+Self-report surveys typically consist of a set of questions given at the end of an interpersonal interaction, asking the participants to reflect on their relationship with another person and rate various aspects of that relationship, typically on a Likert scale.
 Though this is the most common approach, it suffers from unreliability of self-report data, such as the issue of separating participants' reflection on a single interaction with their relationship with the other person more broadly.

-To address these issues, others have used a third-party observer to give a rating of the rapport to a particular segment of the interaction, often called a "slice".
+A third-party observer can give a rapport rating to a particular segment (often called a "slice") of such an interaction.
 Other recent work uses techniques from computer vision, machine learning, and artificial intelligence to computationally detect the level of rapport between members of a dyad.

 Rapport and Technology

 In the 21st century, online communication has had a huge impact on how business is conducted and how relationships are formed.
 In the era of Covid-19 and the shift to remote work and schooling, the way in which rapport is built has evolved.
-Communicating solely through online channels has been found to result in challenges related to rapport building.
-Challenges included technical difficulties interrupting video calls and direct messaging, interruptions and distractions from the user's home, a lack of intimacy and the ability to observe one another, lack of eye contact, mundane interactions, and the 'pressure of presence.'
+Communicating solely through online channels challenges rapport building.
+Challenges include technical difficulties interrupting video calls and direct messaging, interruptions and distractions from the user's home, a lack of intimacy and the ability to observe one another, lack of eye contact, mundane interactions, and the "pressure of presence".